WouterBant/AI4MI/README.md

 </table>

 ## Introduction
-The code for reproducing our paper "".
+The code for reproducing our paper "Thoracic Organ-at-Risk Segmentation: A Case Study with SAM, ENet, and nnU-Net Models".
 We experiment with different SAM based methods and more standard methods like Enet and nnUnet on the SEGTHOR dataset.
-Short description of our main findings.
-The obtained results can be found [here](results) and can be converted to human unreadable npy files with [csv2npy.py](results_metrics/csv2npy.py).
+We find that SAM based models can outperform ENet models but nnU-Net was superior across various settings.
+The obtained results can be found [here](results) and can be converted to npy files with [csv2npy.py](results_metrics/csv2npy.py).

 ## Quick Start